udexon/ISYA/README.md

 ### Inverse Shunting Yard Algorithm

-Dr. Ng Liang Shing
+Dr. Ng Liang Shing <br>
 July 2019

 1. Programming languages have proliferated over the years.
 Programmers today typically need to master at least half a dozen of programming languages to make a living, leading to tremendous diminishing returns, not least due to extraneous efforts in integrating software components written in multiple Programming Languages.

-2. Although the Forth programming language has been implemented in many host Programming Languages in the past, I believe I was the first to coin the term <u>*Inverse Shunting Yard Algorithm (ISYA)*</u> as a generalization of *translating reverse Polish notation into a host (high level, "third generation") programming language,* which is effectively the inverse of Dijkstra's now legendary Shunting Yard Algorithm (DSYA).
+2. Although the Forth programming language has been implemented in many host Programming Languages in the past, I believe I was the first to coin the term ***Inverse Shunting Yard Algorithm (ISYA)*** as a generalization of *translating reverse Polish notation into a host (high level, "third generation") programming language,* which is effectively the inverse of Dijkstra's now legendary Shunting Yard Algorithm (DSYA).

 3. I have published ISYA in JavaScript ([Stack Machine Shell for Ajax](http://5gl.epizy.com/nsm/fgl.html?i=3)) and made PHP ISYA available upon request.
 Prototypes in Python , Java, Kotlin are also available.